Attempting to grow against the grain? Organic farming gives higher yields in developing countries

 The discussion about lower yield in organic farming compared to conventional farming is a controversial issue.
 Organic farming techniques minimize chemical usage, promote biodiversity and improve soil health.

 While some studies argue that the yield of organic farming systems is higher than conventional systems (UNEP, 2008; Auerbach et al., 2013;), others suggest it’s actually lower (Seufert et al., 2012; Ponisio et al., 2015).
 This discussion often neglects to mention that yield differences vary from country to country, and are highly dependent on the utilized crops (de Ponti et al., 2012; Seufert et al., 2012).

-However, whereas the average yields of organic farms in highly developed countries is indeed 15% lower than conventional systems, in developing and less developed countries the average yield of an organic farm system is actually up to 116% higher than conventional systems, respectively (Te Pas and Rees, 2014).
+However, whereas the average yields of organic farms in highly developed countries are indeed 15% lower than conventional systems, in developing and less developed countries the average yield of an organic farm system is actually up to 116% higher than conventional systems, respectively (Te Pas and Rees, 2014).
 This is due to the fact that organic farming increases yield most significantly in systems with previously low input.
-Furthermore crops like maize, millet and beans respond more positively to organic farming techniques in contrast to lettuce, tomatoes and peppers grown in developed countries.
-This needs to be communicated clearly to alleviate concerns among small scale farmers.
+Furthermore, crops like maize, millet and beans respond more positively to organic farming techniques in contrast to lettuce, tomatoes and peppers grown in developed countries.
+This needs to be communicated clearly to alleviate concerns among small-scale farmers.